chinamike65/hugo-tuolesi/content/book2/book2en.md

 At that time, there were more than 660,000 monks in the six major monasteries in Tibet, and Master Tsongkhapa was the most accomplished master in the six major monasteries.

-Master Tsongkhapa founded the Gelug Sect of the Yellow Sect after Wen Sixiu was completed.
+Master Tsongkhapa founded the Gelug Sect of the Yellow Hat after Wen Sixiu was completed.

 All are welcome.

 Master Tsongkhapa made offerings of mandalas a million times during his retreat in Vokacheron, Tibet, and we should rejoice in this.

-Master Tsongkhapa's four major industries are the establishment of Gelum Moran, the establishment of Ganden Monastery, the reconstruction of the Maitreya Buddha in Tibet, and the salvation of Tibetan Buddhism (mainly in terms of precepts).
+Master Tsongkhapa's four major industries are the establishment of the Monlam festival, the establishment of Ganden Monastery, the reconstruction of the Maitreya Buddha in Tibet, and the salvation of Tibetan Buddhism (mainly in terms of precepts).

-Master Tsongkhapa founded Gelumoran (Gelug Dharma).
+Master Tsongkhapa founded the Monlam festival (Gelug Dharma).

-Grum Moran is held every year from the 1st to the 15th day of the first lunar month, offering tens of thousands of tormas, 100,000 lamps, 100,000 glasses of water, tens of thousands of flowers (Zambaga) and so on every day.
+The Monlam festival is held every year from the 1st to the 15th day of the first lunar month, offering tens of thousands of tormas, 100,000 lamps, 100,000 glasses of water, tens of thousands of flowers (Zambaga) and so on every day.

 Tens of thousands of Tibetans and Tsongkhapa do this puja every year.